-Chairperson Rose noted items which had been withdrawn from the agenda: pages 7 - 10: UNFINISHED BUSINESS.
+Chairperson Rose noted items which had been withdrawn from the agenda:

+UNFINISHED BUSINESS.

-COMMITTEE Opposing New or the Expansion of Non Agricultural Leases For the Badger Army Ammunition Plant Pending Approval of the Final Reuse Plan.
+#71-00 Resolution by the PLANNING, ZONING, AND LAND RECORDS COMMITTEE Opposing New or the Expansion of Non Agricultural Leases For the Badger Army Ammunition Plant Pending Approval of the Final Reuse Plan.
 (Referred back to Committee at the April 18, 2000 Board Meeting.)